LiveNathan/blog/_posts/2025-11-10-balancing-three-phase-power-a-learning-journey-for-av-technicians.md

 The live events industry is starting to move in this direction.
 Intelligent power distribution systems like StageSmarts are becoming more common on large tours.
 Portable monitoring solutions like the Fluke units make temporary monitoring more accessible.
 And as younger technicians who grew up with data-driven decision making enter the industry, there's growing comfort with monitoring systems.

-It reminds of the conversations we were having almost 20 years ago about audio analyzers.
-They are not a nice to have toy for geeks, but a critical tool for any audio professional whose ears can only hear at a single location at a time.
+It reminds me of the conversations we were having almost 20 years ago about audio analyzers.
+They're not a nice-to-have toy for geeks, but a critical tool for any audio professional whose ears can only hear at a single location at a time.

 Here are some of my takeaways: